charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'sde readings 9/201/23' @ 09/21/2023, 16:17:07 to second-year
+The following files were modified:
+- sde/notes/reading-notes.md

+GPT Summary:
+ > +         // ...
+    +     }
+    + }
+    + ```

+This commit added code to the file sde/notes/reading-notes.md which introduces the concepts of polymorphism, interface, and abstraction.
+It provides an example of an interface in

 ### charliemeyer2000: 'added pdf for cso lecture 13 9/20/23' @ 09/20/2023, 19:04:27 to second-year
 No files were modified in this commit.
 GPT Summary: